-Once the fee is finalized, all developed non-residential parcels (including commercial, office/institutional, churches, apartment complexes, etc.) will be charged a fee per Equivalent Residential Unit (ERU).
-The ERU is the average impervious surface area on residential properties in Apex.
-Through a GIS analysis, we determined that this average impervious area is 2,700 square feet.
-This unit is a baseline for monthly rates for commercial properties.
+All developed non-residential parcels and large residential customers (including commercial, office/institutional, churches, apartment complexes, etc.) are charged a fee based on the Equivalent Residential Unit (ERU).
+The ERU is the average impervious surface on residential properties in Apex.
+Through a GIS analysis, the average impervious surface is 2,700 square feet.
+This unit is a baseline for monthly rates for non-residential properties.

 Stormwater, drinking water, sewer, electric and solid waste services are all on the same utility bill.
 If you do not pay this bill, the Town of Apex may shut off other utilities like drinking water or electricity.

 The stormwater utility fee is assessed on all properties within Apex corporate limits regardless of tax status.
 However, you may appeal your charge if you feel one of the following applies:

 Click here to access the online appeal form